 MAINTAINING A PLANTED AQUARIUM

-Maintenance of marine planted aquarium is a necessary chore for long term success.
-Like most aquaria, if the aquarium is neglected the inhabitants will likely suffer and various micro algae will soon invade, turning a beautiful aquascape into a container of pea soup.
+The weekly maintenance of of marine planted aquarium is a necessary chore for long term success.
+Like most aquaria, if the aquarium is neglected the inhabitants will likely suffer and various micro algae will soon invade, turning a once beautiful aqua scape into a unsightly mess.
 Unlike coral dominated reef aquaria, marine plants produce large amounts of organic material, which in turn can form large deposits of nutrient rich substrate or detritus.
 While some amount of organic material can be beneficial in storing nutrients and even necessary in sea grass aquaria, the accumulation will almost certainly feed unwanted growth of nuisance micro algae.
 As mentioned previously, water changes are the single most important measure to maintain a healthy, balanced ecosystem.
 Depending on the size of the aquarium, a weekly water change of about 25% is enough to continually maintain a planted aquarium.
 In large systems with high evaporation rates, biweekly water changes are normally just as effective.

 Caulerpa TaxifoliaCleaning sediment and organic material from the aquarium substrate is a controversial subject for some aquarists.
 It can be done by natural means or by manual removal.
 It is not recommended to disturb the sand bed too much, as the sediment released can cover the plants, rocks and other inhabitants.
 There are many beneficial invertebrates that can be added to a marine planted aquarium to aid in the cleaning and removal of organic material.
 An important aspect is to not overstock, as the "clean-up crew" will become counterproductive, often preying on each other.
 Various worms, copepods, amphipods, sea cucumbers, reef safe hermit crabs and snails will provide a natural way of keeping the substrate aerated, healthy and clean.